“A rose by any other name would smell as sweet.”

 A clear example of labels being imprecise and confusing is the left-right spectrum of politics.
 We tend to imagine we can take the full sweep of political views that people have and arrange them on a line from far-left to far-right.

 But what do the terms left and right even mean?

-Left-wing can mean in the interests of the lower classes, socially progressive, espousing secular as opposed to religious values, and in favour of large government and increased market regulation.
-These values aren't necessarily related, yet all fall under the umbrella of left-wing.
+Left-wing can mean in the interests of the lower classes, socially progressive, espousing secular as opposed to religious values, and in favour of big government and increased market regulation.
+These values aren’t necessarily related, yet all fall under the umbrella of left-wing.

 Can right-wing be the opposite of all of these?

 Take two quintessential figures considered to be on the far-right: